News and Events:

 The Center’s Beat: Weekly Update

 The Center to Eliminate Cardiovascular Health Disparities publishes a weekly E-newsletter to inform the community regarding the research and training activities that it sponsors.
-To read last week's newsletter, visit here.
+To read last week's newsletter, click here.

 Community Advisory Board (CAB)

 The Center is supported by a 30+ member advisory board made up of representatives from community-based organizations, neighborhood associations, universities, government agencies, and patients and health professionals.
 Board meetings include lunch and convene every four months.
-Our next CAB meeting will be held in August, 2016 (date TBA) from 12-1:30 pm, at the STAR office, 901 N. Milton Ave, Baltimore, MD 21205.
+Our next CAB meeting will be held on August, 10, 2016 from 12-1:30 pm, at the STAR office, 901 N. Milton Ave, Baltimore, MD 21205.